robclark56/RaspiBolt-Extras/RBE_REST.md

 * Easy to use from programming languages such as PHP.

 # WARNING #
-As of lnd V 0.4.1 beta, REST behaviour id affected buy the value of the *rpclisten* value in lnd.conf.
-For this reason, *rpclisten* will be set in these instructions.
+As of lnd V 0.4.1 beta, REST behaviour is affected by the value of the *rpclisten* value in lnd.conf.
+For this reason, *rpclisten* will also be set in these instructions.

 # Procedure #